maddypetersen/pierce-hacker-submissions/lessons-to-be-revised/2019-16-05-MyPierceGuide.md

 To add a class click the “+” button associated with the quarter you plan to begin.
 A pop up window will appear— to add a class, begin typing the course title as seen in the eSchedule.
 A drop down with options will appear and you can select the appropriate class.

 Students can also delete academic year sections.
+As in if they do not prefer to take summer classes, they can remove them and push them ontoa different quarter.

 If you have any questions or comments about the plan you created you have the option to leave a comment below under "User Comment:"